 Its chemical and corrosion resistance to jet fuel, hydraulic fluid and de-icing solutions is superior to that of aluminum and other traditional materials, thereby greatly extending longevity.

-China Array’s integrated manufacturing process, involving in-house materials engineering, tool design and construction, and processing dedicated to high performance thermoplastics, insures that Torlon’s exceptional properties will be fully realized in the finished product.
+China Array’s integrated manufacturing processes, involving in-house materials engineering, tool design and construction, and processing dedicated to high performance thermoplastics, insures that Torlon’s exceptional properties will be fully realized in the finished product.
 The company molds a variety of insulating components for power generation and management in commercial aircraft that conform to AS9100 standards.